 Still in the early planning stages - but the plan is to provide rides to the Temple for those who are not able to make it on their own.
 For more detail on this program, refer to the Brotherhood weekly email.

-Jill Gold Wright is the author of "Creating America on Stage: How Jewish Composers and Lyricists Pioneered American Musical Theater."
+Monday November 4th featured Jill Gold Wright, author of "Creating America on Stage: How Jewish Composers and Lyricists Pioneered American Musical Theater."
 A college professor, Jill has given a variety of talks on literature and drama, as well as musical theater.
-Jill will be joined by our own Tali Tadmor, Music Director for Temple Judea, and renowned pianist, vocal coach, conductor and music educator.
-Tali and Jill share a passion for Judaism and musical theater, and their collaboration promises to make this a remarkable evening!
+Jill was joined by our own Tali Tadmor, Music Director for Temple Judea, and renowned pianist, vocal coach, conductor and music educator.
+Thank you David Daniel for the Event Photos

 o Marty Dusig